 i was surprised, on revisiting the Catan rulebook, to find it was so… obtuse, especially for a so-called “gateway game.”
 If you’d like to get started a little more quickly, watch my video.
+And if you’re ready to tackle something bigger, check out How to Play Catan: Cities & Knights.

 Hi!
 It’s Ryan from Nights Around a Table, and this is Catan, a dice-rolling, empire-building game for 2-4 players.
 Formerly “The Settlers of Catan,” the correct pronunciation is “Cat-AHN,” but i pronounce it “Cat-AN” because i’m left-handed.